 Policy EI-PO8 is UTA's Sexual Misconduct policy.
-It defines sexual misconduct as a range of non-consensual sexual activity or unwelcome behavior of a sexual nature, and includes the four Clery Act VAWA offenses of dating and domestic violence, sexual assault and stalking.
+It defines sexual misconduct as a range of non-consensual sexual activity or unwelcome behavior of a sexual nature and includes the four Clery Act VAWA offenses of dating and domestic violence, sexual assault and stalking.
 UTA Policy EI-PO8 applies to all University administrators, faculty, staff, students, and other individuals within the University's control, including visitors and applicants for admission or employment.
-It applies to conduct: that occurs on University owned or controlled premises; in an education program or activity including University sponsored or supported events; that occurs in buildings owned or controlled by student organizations officially recognized by the University; and that occurs on or off campus when the conduct potentially affects a person's education or employment with the University, or potentially affects a person's education or employment with the University, or potentially poses a risk of harm to members of the University community.
+It applies to conduct: that occurs on University owned or controlled premises; in an education program or activity including University sponsored or supported events; that occurs in buildings owned or controlled by student organizations officially recognized by the University; and that occurs on or off campus when the conduct potentially affects a person's education or employment with the University, or potentially poses a risk of harm to members of the University community.
 This Policy also applies regardless of the gender, gender identity or sexual orientation of the parties or whether the complaint is made verbally or in writing.
-Individuals who engage in sexual misconduct may not only be subject to the criminal justice system but will be subject to disciplinary action at UTA.
-UTA will take prompt disciplinary action against any individuals or organizations on its campus who violate this policy.
+Individuals who engage in sexual misconduct may not only be subject to the criminal justice system but will be subject to disciplinary action against any individuals or organizations on its campus who violate this policy.